 Conclusion

 For players who already have a champion they love, don’t overthrow your mastery for a meta pick.
 A well-played A-tier champion consistently outperforms a poorly played S-tier one.
-And as the meta shifts into Season 2, keep checking back — we update our bot lane tier list with every major patch.
+And keep checking back — we update our bot lane tier list with every major patch.

 Want to see the full champion tier list for all roles?
 Or if you play Jinx, our Jinx ADC build guide goes deep on runes, itemization, and matchups.